How to Become a Certified Wound Care Nurse

 As reported by the Bureau of Labor Statistics (BLS), the annual median salary for RNs (including wound care nurses) is $66,640.
 Most RNs earn between $45,000 and $98,000.
 Because CWCNs are specialists who hold bachelor’s degrees at minimum, they generally earn salaries at the higher end of this range.
 Earnings also vary by geographic location and work setting.

-The BLS projects 19% job growth for all registered nurses between 2012 and 2022, which is considered fast growth.
-Research published in medical journals shows that over 6.5 million Americans are living with chronic wounds, and that up to 25% of diabetics will develop a wound related to their disease.
-Older people are also more vulnerable to skin lesions because their skin is more delicate and they are more likely to be bedridden.
-Due to the rising incidence of diabetes and the rapid aging of the US population, experts in wound care will be needed across all health care settings to treat wounds and conduct research into more effective treatments and prevention measures.
+The BLS projects 16% job growth for all registered nurses (including CWCNs) between 2014 and 2024, which is considered very fast growth.
+Older people are more vulnerable to skin lesions because their skin is more delicate and they are more likely to be bedridden.
+Due to the rising incidence of diabetes and the aging of the US population, experts in wound care will be needed across all health care settings to treat wounds and conduct research into more effective treatments and prevention measures.